legal resources necessary to hold negligent facilities accountable.

 During an interview with the Director of Nursing and Administrator on May 10, 2017, it was revealed that “they were not made aware of the incident involving [the resident] hitting [another resident] until April 11, 2017.
 The further interview revealed that it was the expectation of the Administrator, who was also the Abuse Coordinator, for all allegations of abuse to be reported immediately to the Supervisor or Abuse Coordinator.
 The continued interview revealed the Administrator confirmed that [an LPN] failed to report the incident immediately to the Supervisor or Abuse Coordinator.”

 If you suspect your loved one has any sign or symptom of abuse, mistreatment or neglect while they lived at Claiborne and Hughes Health Center, it is crucial to contact the Tennessee nursing home abuse lawyers at Nursing Home Law Center at (800) 926-7565 immediately for legal help.
-Our law firm fights aggressively on behalf of Williamson County victims of mistreatment residing in long-term facilities including nursing homes in Franklin.
+Our network of attorneys fights aggressively on behalf of Williamson County victims of mistreatment residing in long-term facilities including nursing homes in Franklin.

 Our experienced attorneys provide victims of nursing home abuse the legal representation they need against all those who caused them harm.
-Our law firm can offer numerous legal options on how to proceed to obtain the monetary recovery your family deserves.
+Our network of attorneys can offer numerous legal options on how to proceed to obtain the monetary recovery your family deserves.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.
 Let us begin working on your behalf to ensure your rights are protected.

 Our attorneys accept all personal injury claims, nursing home abuse suits, medical malpractice cases, and wrongful death lawsuits through a contingency fee agreement.
 This arrangement postpones the need to pay for legal services until after we have resolved your case through a negotiated out of court settlement or jury trial award.
 We provide every client a “No Win/No-Fee” Guarantee, meaning if we are unable to obtain compensation on your behalf, you owe our legal team nothing.
 Let our attorneys begin working on your behalf today to ensure your family receives adequate compensation from those who caused your harm.
 All information you share with our law offices will remain confidential.Sources: